mpieva/mapAD/Readme.md

 Ancient DNA damage models can be included via the `SequenceDifferenceModel` trait.
 The default (and only) impl is based on Udo Stenzel's ANFO/r-candy.

-mapAD should be ready to test.
-Please note that it only reports one (the best) alignment per read so far.
-The program needs ~ 160GB RAM to align against the human reference genome hg19.
-The mapping speed is roughly comparable to BWA aln (ancient parameters).
-To parallelize alignments, it will use all idle CPU cores on the machine it is run on.

 ## Build and Install

 Besides Rust, no additional dependencies are needed to compile.